YChen1993/CoSeRec/README.md

 ## Train Model

-To train our model on `Sports_and_Outdoors dataset`, change to the `src` folder and run following command:
+To train our model on `Sports_and_Outdoors` dataset, change to the `src` folder and run following command:

 ```
 python main.py --data_name Sports_and_Outdoors